 Notice of

-Participation: Notice to inform the Issuer whether and how the Shareholder or End Investor, as the case may be, will participate in and vote at the General Meeting, including his votes, if any, as defined by Commission Implementing Regulation (EU) 2018/1212.
+Participation: Notice to inform the Issuer whether and how the Shareholder or End Investor, as the case may be, will participate in and vote at the General Meeting, including the number of shares, or class of shares as the case may be, they hold of the Issuer and their votes, if any, as defined by Commission Implementing Regulation (EU) 2018/1212.
 Where compliant with the national company law, it can include the Confirmation of Entitlement.

 Participant: Intermediary who holds or operates securities accounts with the Issuer CSD.